-All animals that are not eligible to be shown or fail health inspection at check-in or deemed necessary to be sent home by a veterinarian must be removed from the fairgrounds immediately.
-This determination and decision will be made by the Butler County Grievance Committee and/or veterinarian on duty.

-If an exhibitor removes their animal from the show ring prior to completion of judging of the species without the consent of the superintendent, the exhibitor may be disqualified, and premiums forfeited.

-Animals shown in the market classes are not eligible to show in the breeding classes and vice versa.

-No drenching equipment will be allowed on the fairgrounds.
-No artificial filling of an animal will be tolerated and grounds for immediate disqualification.

-Fans must be hung or secured properly.
-No metal to metal conduct is allowed.
-No wires may be used to hang fans.
+- All animals that are not eligible to be shown or fail health inspection at check-in or deemed necessary to be sent home by a veterinarian must be removed from the fairgrounds immediately.
+This determination and decision will be made by the Butler County Grievance Committee and/or veterinarian on duty. - If an exhibitor removes their animal from the show ring prior to completion of judging of the species without the consent of the superintendent, the exhibitor may be disqualified, and premiums forfeited. - Animals shown in the market classes are not eligible to show in the breeding classes and vice versa. - No drenching equipment will be allowed on the fairgrounds.
+No artificial filling of an animal will be tolerated and grounds for immediate disqualification. - Fans must be hung or secured properly.
+No metal-to-metal conduct is allowed.
+No wires may be used to hang fans. - All animals shown at the Butler County Fair will be subject to comprehensive drug testing.

-All 4-H/FFA livestock animals are to remain on the Fairgrounds or other designated area.
-They are not allowed in the camping area, in the parking lot or over on city property.

-All animals shown at the Butler County Fair will be subject to comprehensive drug testing.
 Any drug related problems involving animals shall result in the banishment of exhibitor and immediate family from all future Butler County youth animal exhibits.
-Failure to cooperate for testing will also result in immediate disqualification and banishment.

-ALL ANIMALS (excluding rabbits) MUST BE INSPECTED BY FAIR VETERINARIAN IMMEDIATELY AFTER OR PRIOR TO UNLOADING.
-FOLLOW DIRECTIONS AT TIME OF UNLOADING

-All exhibitors should attend the livestock exhibitor meeting.
-Refer to the schedule for the date & time.

-All livestock exhibitors (beef, sheep, swine, and meat goat) are REQUIRED wear a long or short sleeve collared shirt, tucked into good, clean jeans or khaki pants, and sturdy closed toe shoes.
+Failure to cooperate for testing will also result in immediate disqualification and banishment. - ALL ANIMALS (excluding rabbits) MUST BE INSPECTED BY FAIR VETERINARIAN IMMEDIATELY AFTER OR PRIOR TO UNLOADING.
+FOLLOW DIRECTIONS AT TIME OF UNLOADING - All livestock exhibitors (beef, sheep, swine, and meat goat) are REQUIRED wear a long or short sleeve collared shirt, tucked into good, clean jeans or khaki pants, and sturdy closed toe shoes.
 Exhibitors will not wear t-shirts; tank tops; low-cut shirts; sheer blouses; sleeveless shirts; open shoulder shirts, clothing that exposes cleavage or bare midriff while standing, kneeling, or bending over animal; shorts; or sandals/flip flops.
 Dairy goat contestants should wear white shirts and pants meeting the aforementioned guidelines.
 If wearing jeans/slacks goes against religious beliefs, a long knee-length skirt is acceptable instead of the jeans/slacks.
-Please consult species superintendent if further clarification is needed.

-All animals, with the exception of Poultry, will have showmanship classes.
+Please consult species superintendent if further clarification is needed. - All animals, with the exception of Poultry, will have showmanship classes.
 Showmanship requires pre-entry.
 Member must own and exhibit the animal shown.
 Three showmanship classes will be provided.
 Junior (7-9), Intermediate (10-13) and Senior (14-18).
-Age is determined by January 1 of the current 4-H year.

-Order of shows for Beef, Sheep, Swine and Meat Goat will be as follows: breeding, showmanship, market
+Age is determined by January 1 of the current 4-H year. - Order of shows for Beef, Sheep, Swine and Meat Goat will be as follows: breeding, showmanship, market.

-4-H Animal Divisions
+4-H/FFA ANIMAL DIVISIONS

-\\ALL PROJECTS REQUIRE PRE-ENTRY FOR 2022 BY JUNE 24, 2022\\ \\PRE-ENTRY INFORMATION WILL BE SENT OUT\\
+ALL PROJECTS REQUIRE PRE-ENTRY BY JUNE 23, 2023 PRE-ENTRY INFORMATION WILL BE SENT OUT

-DEPARTMENT - BEEF
+Department - BEEF